Skip to Content

 Geodes are particularly rare in Arkansas; however, you might be able to find them in regions such as Mount Ida, Jessieville, or Hot Springs County.

-The Ron Coleman Mining in Jessieville, for example, is a fee-to-dig site where you may find geodes.
-The Ouachita Mountains also seem like a favorable spot to find geodes in Arkansas as well.
+For example, the Ron Coleman Mining in Jessieville is a fee-to-dig site where you may find geodes.
+The Ouachita Mountains also seem like a favorable spot to find geodes in Arkansas.

 When it comes to finding obsidian in Arkansas, chances are pretty slim.
 South of the Ouachita Mountains at the northern ends of the West Gulf Coastal Plain, some igneous rocks, volcanic tuff, and ash layers, and this is probably your luckiest bet to find obsidian in Arkansas.
 Check for areas where volcanic activity was present.